shreytailor/quinzical/README.md

 - A few refactoring decisions were made, which was moving some of the code from the `IO` class to their respective database classes.

 *(13 days to go)*

+**Friday, 25th September**
+- This was a progress review meeting (specially for the GUI) in order to discuss everything that is currently being implemented.
+- It was kept relatively short to discuss how we want to insert the functionlities for the Game Module (displaying the grid etc).
+- The plan until the next meeting was to get the basics of the Game Module done, includes the client-side and back-end.

+*(10 days to go)*

+**Monday, 28th September**
+- There was some confusion regarding how to traverse through the current list of Game questions to create the grid, hence we had this meeting.
+- Some of the design decisions were changed from the earlier meetings, and change the way we were storing the clues within the internal database.
+- The plan until the next meeting was to get the Game Module done using the new architecture - this meeting was important to resolve the misunderstandings.

+ *(7 days to go)*

+**Wednesday, 30th September**
+- At this point, all of the core functionlities for Quinzical were all implemented.
+- The important discussion in this meeting was based mainly on how we want to check for the answers from the users.
+One of the key decisions made was to ignore the "a", "the" within the answers and while providing clues to the user.
+This is because "a" and "the" are technically not part of the answer.
+- The plan until next meeting was to refactor the existing code into smaller coherent classes, and to fix the back-end answer checking system.

+*(5 days to go)*